Compiled by: Cheree Steward

 Lochloosa Lake / Orange Lake (Between Gainesville and Ocala)

-Extremely low water levels in early 2012 limited access to Lochloosa Lake, but the anglers who made it out there came in with good numbers of large fish.
-Water levels rose over 4 feet with the help of a Tropical Storm Debbie and summer rains.
-Anglers have been catching limits of crappie measuring 11 to 14 inches, with some weighing over 2 pounds.
-For anglers interested in big crappie, the lake should continue to produce good results in 2013.
+Water levels have been up for over a year and the anglers are making the best of it - catching good numbers of crappie measuring between 11 and 14 inches, with some weighing over 2 pounds.
+In 2014 the lake should continue to produce good results for anglers interested in catching all sizes of crappie.
 Most anglers fish open water during the summer and fall, but move closer to shore and fish vegetated areas in the spring.
 Preferred baits include jigs and minnows or a combination of jigs tipped with minnows.
-The lake can be accessed using the county ramp, and the Lochloosa Harbor and Twin Lake Fish Camps.
+The lake can be accessed using the county ramp, Lochloosa Harbor Fish Camp, and Twin Lake Fish Camp.

 Lake Weohyakapka / Walk-in-Water (East of Lake Wales)

-Hydrilla has not returned to this 7.800 acres lake since the hurricanes of 2004, leaving plenty of open water to troll and drift for crappie.
+Hydrilla has not returned to this 7,800 acres lake since the hurricanes of 2004, leaving plenty of open water to troll and drift for crappie.
 Good numbers and some quality fish are caught in deeper (10 ft.) areas of the lake during the cooler months and in shoreline vegetation (bulrush, knotgrass, and maidencane) during the spring spawning season.
-Missouri minnows fished under corks or on small jig heads, as well as Hal-Flies and small spinners are excellent for catching your share of crappie.
+Missouri minnows fished under corks or on small jig heads, as well as Hal-Flies and small spinners are excellent for catching crappie.
 Seven brush-type fish attractors were installed in December 2010, and should concentrate fish for anglers offshore.
-An angler survey during spring 2011 estimated 1.6 fish per hour were caught by anglers targeting black crappie in the lake.
+A survey during spring 2011 estimated that anglers caught 1.6 crappie per hour in the lake.
 That estimate increased to 2.3 crappie per hour in spring 2012.
+Further, an impressive 2 lb 2 oz black crappie was entered into FWC’s BigCatch program during the past year.
 For more detailed information please contact one our fisheries biologists at 863-648-3200.

 Lake Weir (South Marion County)

-Located near Weirsdale, this 5685-acre lake is different from most Florida lakes, with lots of depths exceeding 20 feet and an irregular bottom.
+Located near Weirsdale, this 5,685-acre lake is different from most Florida lakes, with lots of depths exceeding 20 feet and an irregular bottom.
 Low water levels this year can make launching hazardous, so caution should be used.
 The FWC maintains 12 brush fish attractors on Lake Weir which are successfully utilized by many anglers.
 The attractors were refurbished with new brush in the January 2010 and can be easily spotted by looking for the large yellow buoys.
 Also, FWC is experimenting with Fish-in-a-Barrel attractors on Lake Weir.
 These attractors are PVC cubes surrounding halves of PVC barrels that were designed to provide structure without snagging tackle.
 These attractors are marked by yellow buoys with blue caps.
-If you would like to participate in the FWC survey of the fish attractors, or for GPS coordinates of the attractors, contact our fisheries biologists at 352-732-1225.
+For GPS coordinates of the attractors, contact our fisheries biologists at 352-732-1225.
 Most anglers use minnows and grass shrimp near the attractors, but some will drift the open waters too.

 Lake Arbuckle (East of Frostproof)

 This dark-water, 3,800 acre lake produces quality crappie year after year.
-They can be found in each of the three basins that make up the lake.
-During the cooler months, crappie are caught by drifting or trolling in the deep water in the middle of the basins, and in spring the fish move to the grass patches and the lily pads on the edges to spawn.
+They can be found in each of the three basins of the lake.
+During the cooler months, crappie are caught by drifting or trolling in the deep water in the middle of the basins.
+In spring the fish move to the grass patches and the lily pads on the edges to spawn.
 Live Missouri minnows and small spinners are the baits of choice on Arbuckle.

 Lake Marian (Southeast Osceola County, east of Lake Kissimmee)

-Although it is smaller than lakes Kissimmee and Tohopekaliga, Lake Marian (5,742 acres) holds its own with regard to black crappie fishing.
-Arguably one of the most consistent black crappie fisheries of any lake on the Kissimmee Chain, anglers routinely catch limits of crappie trolling or drifting minnows in open water off of Whiskey Point, Jordan Slough, and Four-Mile Point.
-When crappie are inshore during the spawning season, jig fishing can be outstanding in and around native grasses, bulrush and lily-pads.
-Even though the lake is located away from the lights of any big city, anglers don’t seem to mind the drive to experience some exceptional crappie fishing.
+Although it is smaller and doesn’t have the notoriety of lakes Kissimmee and Tohopekaliga, Lake Marian (5,742 acres) is arguably one of the most consistent black crappie fisheries on the Kissimmee Chain of Lakes.
+Anglers routinely catch limits of crappie trolling or drifting minnows in open water off of Whiskey Point, Jordan Slough, and Four-Mile Point.
+When crappie are inshore during the winter spawning season, jig fishing can be outstanding in and around native grasses, bulrush and lily-pads.
+In 2012 the average crappie caught was about 10 inches and anglers harvested an average of 2.4 fish per hour.
+There is a public ramp at the lake (just west of US 441), and a fish camp (Lake Marian Paradise 407-436-2021) conveniently located nearby.

 Lake Marion (East of Haines City)